elrobitaille/FIIGNET/README.md

 ### To train your own model:

-1. Move into the folder:

-`cd invokeai`

-2. Activate the Virtual Environment:

-For Linux/Mac Users:

-`source .venv/bin/activate`

-For Windows Users:

-`.venv\Scripts\activate`

-3. Take a folder of around 5 - 20 high-resolution images and move into training directory (Make sure keyword is in folder name):
+1. Take a folder of around 5 - 20 high-resolution images and move into training directory (Make sure keyword is in folder name):

 `mv path/to/input/images text-inversion-training-data`

-4. Invoke the training UI:
+2. Invoke the training UI:

 For Linux/Mac Users: